-The Water Crisis In Chennai: Who's To Blame, How Do You Fix It?
+The Water Crisis In Chennai, India: Who's To Blame And How Do You Fix It?

 That special zone houses a Hyundai automotive plant at Irungattukottai, an area that used to be part of the lake's catchment area.
 The factory uses rain and groundwater — for cooling machinery, washing vehicles and mixing with paint — that would otherwise flow into the reservoir.

-Urban Sprawl
+Urban sprawl

 On the other side of Chembarambakkam Lake is what used to be a farming area.
 It's called Senneer Kuppam, which means "place with pure water" in the local Tamil language.

 This is where, for generations, Vincent Prasad's family grew eggplants and sunflowers.
 They used to irrigate them with ample water from a shallow well, dug by hand.
-As recently as 10 to 15 years ago, Prasad says he had to dig just 10 feet down, to reach water.
+As recently as 10 to 15 years ago, Prasad says he had to dig just 10 feet down to reach water.
 Now his neighbors have had to drill 80 to 100 feet down to strike water, he says.
 But renting a drilling rig is too expensive for him.

 His father ended up abandoning agriculture and working in a factory.
 Prasad, now 39, has done the same.
 And as Chennai expands beyond its city limits, a superhighway has just been built through their once-sleepy village.